jshwlkr/wpdoi/README.md

 However, at this time I offer no support for this plugin.

 ## Development

+- Use conventional commits.
+- Work in a branch.
+- Don't touch main.
-Use conventional commits, work in a branch, don't touch main, contribute via pull request.
+- Contribute via pull request.